This blog will be about some misunderstandings when you are using Conditional Access and requiring App Protection and/or Approved apps.

 Now we know which apps do support and do not support app protection and have seen Microsoft Teams only support the approved app policy, I want to show you the flow of how this app protection access control works.

-Instead of requiring app protection we could only require an approved client app as shown in the blog I mentioned earlier?
+So, Instead of requiring App Protection, we could only require an approved client app as shown in the blog I mentioned earlier?

-But what, if there is a way better method so you could require app protection policy and when it does not support app protection, it will require approved apps?
-It’s very simple.
+But what, if there is a way better method so you could require an App Protection policy, and when it does not support App Protection, it will just require Approved Apps?
+I guess it’s very simple, just switch the button!

 After we enabled the Conditional rule, we installed the Teams mobile App from the Company App portal.
 After a minute we received the first notification:

-After I closed teams and opened it again, it worked and app protection was applied.
+After I closed teams and opened it again, it worked and the App protection was applied.

 With a simple “OR” you can make sure, Teams will use the Approved Client app grant access policy even when